Renormalised 3-point functions of stress tensors and conserved currents in CFT: Appendices

 where the renormalisation scale $\mu$ enters on dimensional grounds.
 Setting $g_{\mu\nu}=\delta_{\mu\nu}+h_{\mu\nu}$ and expanding to quadratic order, we find

 where all indices are raised with the flat background metric.
-The form of this result reflects the fact that the Ricci scalar is the two-dimensional Euler density; the manipulations needed to derive it are not essential here but can be found in section \ref{sec:Eulerdeg} (see page \pageref{Eulertricks}).
-The contribution of this counterterm to the 2-point function then takes the form
+The form of this result reflects the fact that the Ricci scalar is the two-dimensional Euler density; the manipulations used to derive it can be found in section \ref{sec:Eulerdeg} (see page \pageref{Eulertricks}).
+The 2-point contribution from this counterterm then takes the form

 As we see, exactly the same 3-form appears here as in the regulated 2-point function \eqref{2pt2dttreg}.
 Thus, in $d=2+2\ep$, even if the counterterm coefficient $\mathfrak{c}$ has a $\ep^{-1}$ divergence as $\ep\rightarrow 0$, the vanishing of the 3-form in two dimensions means that this counterterm contribution is finite.
 In addition, the dependence on the renormalisation scale drops out.